zzorn/mechaflow/readme.txt

-Gizmoflow
+Fluidflow
 =========

 About
 -----

-Library for simulating flow of items, solid matter, fluids, energy, and information between connected nodes / processing units.
+Library for simulating flow of fluids and energy between connected nodes / processing units.

 Geared towards advanced game simulation, and maybe simple physical modelling.